 PDF download - http://ilabs.washington.edu/meltzoff/pdf/11Meltzoff_SocialCognition_in%20Goswami.pdf

-Nasir, N., Davis, M., Atukpawu, G., O'Connor, K. (in press).
+Nasir, N., Davis, M., Atukpawu, G., O'Connor, K. (2010).
 Being African American in math class: Social constructions of race and identity in high school math classrooms.
 To appear in D. Martin (Ed.)
 Mathematics Teaching, Learning, and Liberation in African-American Contexts.
 NY: Routledge.

 Pea, R. D. (2006).
 Video-as-data and digital video manipulation techniques for transforming learning sciences research, education and other cultural practices.
 In J. Weiss, J. Nolan & P. Trifonas (Eds.), International Handbook of Virtual Learning Environments (pp. 1321-1393).
 Dordrecht: Kluwer Academic Publishing.